-Some aftermarket products may cause severe engine/transmission and/or exhaust system damage; refer to the What is not covered section in The new vehicle limited warranty for your vehicle chapter of your vehicle's Warranty Guide for more information.
+Some aftermarket products may cause severe engine/transmission and/or exhaust system damage; refer to the warranty information in the Customer Information Guide for more information.
 Your vehicle's Powertrain Control Systems can detect and store information about vehicle modifications that increase horsepower and torque output such as whether or not performance-enhancing powertrain components commonly referred to as "performance chips" have been used.
 This information cannot be erased and will stay in the system's memory even if the modification is removed.
 The Information can be retrieved by Ford Motor Company, Ford of Canada, and service and repair facilities when servicing your vehicle.
 This information may be used to determine if repairs will be covered by warranty.